Katungwa/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Additional tasks on linked lists
+Additional tasks on linked list, create nodes and free list